PicsArt/cppbind/docs/04_advanced_features/01_snippets.rst

     * - file/render_to
       - Render input template files with root context and copy to the destination

-**Variables** section is used to define some variables which are connected to the given action and then use it in code snippets.
+**Variables** section defines variables connected to the given action and then uses it in code snippets.
 For example, we define variables to generate ``#include`` directives in C bindings.